 3. Sol e Pesca

 The past life of this place is half the story.
 Sol e Pesca used to be a fishing tackle shop.
-Today it is a gritty bar on Lisbon’s Pink Street where every table is stacked with tins you can order directly from the menu, eaten with bread and butter while drinking wine.
-The late Anthony Bourdain ate here.
-The walls are lined with tins, and the vibe is genuinely local.
+Today it is a low-lit bar on Lisbon’s Pink Street where every table is stacked with tins you can order directly from the menu, eaten with bread and butter while drinking wine.
+The walls are still covered in fishing gear — rods, hooks, nets, floats — which is exactly the kind of detail that makes it feel like a bar that has always been here, not one that was designed to look that way.
+Anthony Bourdain ate here.
+The tin-eating format is the single best way to figure out what you actually like before loading your checked bag.

 • Location: Rua Nova do Carvalho 44, Pink Street, Lisbon

-• Best For: Solo travelers, food-focused couples, anyone wanting to try before buying
+• Best for: Solo travelers, anyone wanting to try before buying

 portuguese canned fish the only guide with tsa rules 3